lokeswar-28/Doodle-Paint-App/README.md

 This app allows you to do all the below features.

-👉 Can draw with pencil in a canvas and eraser it
+👉 Can draw with pencil🖌 in a canvas and eraser it

 👉 Can change the color of the canvas and the eraser matches with that color